GSA-TTS/identity-handbook/_articles/sprint-ceremonies.md

 ## Daily standup

 Daily standups keep the team in sync.
-These regular touchpoints enabled teams to identify opportunities for collaboration, surface blockers, and respond to changing circumstances.
+These regular touchpoints enable teams to identify opportunities for collaboration, surface blockers, and respond to changing circumstances.
 This is especially true in a virtual environment where team members need to be deliberate about staying in contact.